 CUNY CAT SBIR/ STTR INCENTIVE PROGRAM FOR NEW YORK STATE COMPANIES

 (i) Rationale.
-To encourage CUNY Faculty to serve as PI on STTR or coPI on SBIR Phase I applications submitted by a small business located in New York State, the CUNY CAT may may provide supplemental financial support in the form of summer salary reimbursement.
+To encourage full-time CUNY Faculty to serve as PI on STTR or coPI on SBIR Phase I applications submitted by a small business located in New York State, the CUNY CAT may provide supplemental financial support in the form of summer salary reimbursement.

-(iii) Primary Support.
-Upon meeting these requirements and providing to the CUNY CAT evidence of a successful electronic submission and a final electronic version of the Phase I application to the CUNY CAT, the Faculty member will be eligible to receive an incentive payment of $1,000.00 from the CUNY CAT in the form of summer salary from the CUNY CAT.
+(iii) Primary Incentive Award.
+Upon meeting these requirements and providing to the CUNY CAT evidence of a successful electronic submission and a final electronic version of the Phase I application, the Faculty member will be eligible to receive an incentive payment of $1,000.00 from the CUNY CAT in the form of summer salary.
 The Faculty member must request this summer salary supplement to be paid within 12 months of this submission date.

 (vii) Exclusions.
-The Faculty member may NOT (a) serve as the Principal of the Company associated with the application, (b) receive more than one Supplemental Award per CUNY fiscal year for a given Application, and or (c) submit identical or similar applications for consideration for Supplemental supportAwards. (d) The CUNY CAT Director is not eligible for a Supplemental Award.
+The Faculty member may NOT (a) receive more than one Primary Incentive Award per CUNY fiscal year for a given Application, or (b) submit identical or similar applications for consideration for Incentive Awards.